Lecture series WS 2012/13

 Stephanie Schlump

-Teaching mathematical problem solving can be learnt!
+Teaching mathematical problem-solving is a skill that can be learnt!

 Indre Döpke